-Creighton University operates on a rolling admission process, meaning that qualified applicants are invited to interview and offered admission on a first-come, first-served basis.
+Creighton University operates on a rolling admission basis, meaning that qualified applicants are invited to interview and admitted on a first-come, first-served basis.
 Once interview spots and entering class seats are filled, the admission committee will no longer consider remaining applicants.
-In the fall 2016 admission cycle, all available interview dates were full by early January 2016.
+In the past three admission cycles, all available interview dates were full by early November.
 Applicants are encouraged to apply early.

-- An official transcript must be received from each institution the applicant has attended and/or is currently attending.
+- An official transcript must be submitted to OTCAS from each institution the applicant has attended and/or is currently attending.
 Official transcripts must be received directly from the issuing institution(s).
-All fall/winter term 2016 transcripts should be directed to OTCAS.
-All spring/summer 2017 term transcripts should be directed to the School’s Office of Admission.

-- Observation in an OT setting submitted through OTCAS.
+- Observation in an OT setting supervised by a licensed occupational therapist.

 - International applicants must submit a foreign transcript evaluation to OTCAS through an evaluation service such as World Education Services (WES) or Educational Credential Evaluators (ECE).

 The Creighton University Doctor of Occupational Therapy program offers four unique location-based pathways for pursuing the entry-level OTD: